ArneBachmann/tagsplorer/README.md

 ## History
 I have been attempting to write a similar utility several times in the past, namely `taggify`, `tagtree`, and `tagtree2`.
 This is my latest take at this persistent problem of convenient data archival and retrieval by using space-efficient ahead of time indexing.
+There are similarities to the Linux `find` and `gre` utilites, which are performant but crawl the entire folder tree on every search, and don't support virtual folder mapping.

 # Usage
 *Hint:* Currently it's not possible to glob over folder names efficiently; trying to do so will need to walk all folders that are left in the filter process or will have no effect when preselection picks up a set of potential folder matches before that step.